 Chocolate Yule Log Cake Recipe – Christmas Cake

 Celebrate Christmas with this chocolate yule log cake also called Bouche the Noel in French.
 A light sponge cake baked in a sheet pan the rolled to look like a log of wood.
-Often frosted with whipped cream to keep the dessert light but can also be frosted with buttercream or other frosting.
+Often frosted with whipped cream to keep the dessert light but can also be frosted with buttercream or another frosting.
 This chocolate whipped cream frosting keeps the cake light as well as works towards enhancing the look of wood.

 If you remember, I already shared with you my chocolate Swiss roll cake and my vanilla Swiss roll cake recipes recently.
 This Yule log is a Christmas twist to that same chocolate Swiss roll with a Christmas make-over.

 This light and airy sponge cake that takes no longer than 10 minutes to mix and 15 minutes to bake while you prepare the simple syrup and chocolate whipped cream.
 The cake itself is so light it takes hardly any time to cool.
-You know what this means?
+Do you know what this means?
 Making a quick Christmas Cake is always a possibility.
 No matter how busy you’ve been you can still make that Christmas Cake for the family.